thnxinnovation/DataTjejUnityARVT18/README.md

 Welcome to a repository containing a Unity and Vuforia project in cooperation between DataTjej and Thnx Innovation for educational purposes.

+At the bottom of this walkthrough one will find links to resources for Unity and Vuforia, as well as a link to a goof Unity Youtube-chanel.

 ## Prerequisites

 To run this demo and develop with Unity and Vuforia using below instructions, Unity 2017.3 or later is needed, Vuforia 7 is included with the installer for Unity and should be installed when installing Unity.

+Also, an empty and newly created Unity project is the starting point of this walkthrough.

 ## Step-by-Step

-Below is a step-by-step walkthrough to set up an empty Unity project to use Vuforia and image tracking.
-Please follow DataTjej and ThnxInnovation on Facebook and LinkedIn for upcoming Unity workshops by Thnx!
+Below is a step-by-step walkthrough to setup Unity to use Vuforia and image tracking.
+Please follow [DataTjej](http://datatjej.se/) and [Thnx Innovation](http://www.thnx.se) on [Facebook](https://www.facebook.com/thnxinnovation/) and [LinkedIn](https://www.linkedin.com/company/15173156/) for upcoming Unity workshops by Thnx!

 ### The Begining